TheOdinProject/curriculum/web_development_101/project_installations.md

 **Pros**

-* This is a fullly operational Linux Bash Shell running natively on Windows.
+* This is a fully operational Linux Bash Shell running natively on Windows.
 * Since you are running Ubuntu natively from Windows you don't have a performance hit like with the virtual machine option.
-* You have full access to both your Linux and Windows filesystems from both Bash on Windows and File Explorer.
+* You have full access to both your Linux and Windows file-systems from both Bash on Windows and File Explorer.
 * You don't have to restart to switch between Linux and Windows: Bash on Windows acts just like your windows Command Prompt.
 * This is an official Microsoft product, so there is little risk of messing up your Windows installation.
 * You can use just about(see the Cons) any Text Editor you like: Atom, Sublime, Notepadd++, etc.